maziac/DeZog/documentation/Usage.md

     "srcDirs": [""],
     "mapFile": "currah_uspeech_tests.map",
     "mainFile": "currah_uspeech_tests.asm",
+    "excludefiles": [ "some_folder/*" ]
     }]
 ~~~

-For 'path' and 'srcDirs' see sjasmplus configuration.
+For 'path', 'srcDirs' nad 'excludeFiles' see z80asm configuration.

 - mapFile: The map file is required to correctly parse the label values and to get correct file/line to address associations.
 - mainFile: The relative path of the file used to create the list file.